aws-amplify/amplify-js/docs/media/quick_start.md

 Use the drop-down menu at the top right of this page to choose the framework for your app.

 ## Step 0.
-Set up your Development Environment
+Development Environment

 Install the Amplify CLI.
 If you have already installed the CLI, skip ahead to [Step 1.
 Create a New App](#step-1-create-a-new-app).